 “★★★★★ Superb.
 Devastating realism and dark humour.”
 The Stage

-Lost Dog are an award-winning dance theatre company headed by Artistic Director/ Performer Ben Duke and are nominated as Best Independent Company at the National Dance Awards 2018.
+Lost Dog is an award-winning dance theatre company headed by Artistic Director/ Performer Ben Duke was nominated Best Independent Company at the National Dance Awards 2018.

 Solène Weinachter was also nominated in the Outstanding Female Modern Performance category for her role as ‘Juliet’.

 ‘Solène Weinachter in Lost Dog’s ‘Juliet & Romeo’: funny, frayed, and freaked-out.
 A dance actress of miraculous immediacy and transparency.’
 Luke Jennings/Observer